-RULE 1.6 CONFIDENTIALITY OF INFORMATION
+RULE 1.6.
+CONFIDENTIALITY OF INFORMATION

-(a) A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation or the disclosure is permitted by paragraph (b).
+(a) A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation, or the disclosure is permitted by paragraph (b).

-(b) A lawyer may reveal information relating to the representation of a client to the extent the lawyer reasonably believes necessary:

-(1) to prevent reasonably certain death or substantial bodily harm;

-(2) to prevent the client from committing a crime or fraud that is reasonably certain to result in substantial injury to the financial interests or property of another and in furtherance of which the client has used or is using the lawyer's services;

-(3) to prevent, mitigate or rectify substantial injury to the financial interests or property of another that is reasonably certain to result or has resulted from the client's commission of a crime or fraud in furtherance of which the client has used the lawyer's services;

-(4) to secure legal advice about the lawyer's compliance with these Rules, other law or a court order;

-(5) to establish a claim or defense on behalf of the lawyer in a controversy between the lawyer and the client, to establish a defense to a criminal charge or civil claim against the lawyer based upon conduct in which the client was involved, or to respond to allegations in any proceeding concerning the lawyer's representation of the client; or

-(6) to comply with other law or a court order.
+- (b) A lawyer may reveal information relating to the representation of a client to the extent the lawyer reasonably believes necessary: - (1) to prevent reasonably certain death or substantial bodily harm; - (2) to reveal the client's intention to commit a crime and the information necessary to prevent the crime; - (3) to prevent the client from committing a fraud that is reasonably certain to result in substantial injury to the financial interests or property of another and in furtherance of which the client has used or is using the lawyer's services; - (4) to prevent, mitigate or rectify substantial injury to the financial interests or property of another that is reasonably certain to result or has resulted from the client's commission of a crime or fraud in furtherance of which the client has used the lawyer's services; - (5) to secure legal advice about the lawyer's compliance with these Rules, other law or a court order; - (6) to establish a claim or defense on behalf of the lawyer in a controversy between the lawyer and the client, to establish a defense to a criminal charge or civil claim against the lawyer based upon conduct in which the client was involved, or to respond to allegations in any proceeding concerning the lawyer's representation of the client; or - (7) to comply with other law or a court order.

-Comment to RULE 1.6 CONFIDENTIALITY OF INFORMATION

-[1] This Rule governs the disclosure by a lawyer of information relating to the representation of a client during the lawyer's representation of the client.
-See Rule 1.18 for the lawyer's duties with respect to information provided to the lawyer by a prospective client, Rule 1.9(c)(2) for the lawyer's duty not to reveal information relating to the lawyer's prior representation of a former client and Rules 1.8(b) and

-1.9(c)(1) for the lawyer's duties with respect to the use of such information to the disadvantage of clients and former clients.

-[2] A fundamental principle in the client-lawyer relationship is that, in the absence of the client's informed consent, the lawyer must not reveal information relating to the representation.
+- [1] This Rule governs the disclosure by a lawyer of information relating to the representation of a client during the lawyer's representation of the client.
+See Rule 1.18 for the lawyer's duties with respect to information provided to the lawyer by a prospective client, Rule 1.9(c)(2) for the lawyer's duty not to reveal information relating to the lawyer's prior representation of a former client and Rules 1.8(b) and 1.9(c)(1) for the lawyer's duties with respect to the use of such information to the disadvantage of clients and former clients. - [2] A fundamental principle in the client-lawyer relationship is that, in the absence of the client's informed consent, the lawyer must not reveal information relating to the representation.
 See Rule 1.0(e) for the definition of informed consent.
 This contributes to the trust that is the hallmark of the client-lawyer relationship.
 The client is thereby encouraged to seek legal assistance and to communicate fully and frankly with the lawyer even as to embarrassing or legally damaging subject matter.
 The lawyer needs this information to represent the client effectively and, if necessary, to advise the client to refrain from wrongful conduct.
 Almost without exception, clients come to lawyers in order to determine their rights and what is, in the complex of laws and regulations, deemed to be legal and correct.
 Based upon experience, lawyers know that almost all clients follow the advice given, and the law is upheld.